 once being known as Dasaitama (dasai meaning uncool in Japanese), Tokyo’s neighbor Saitama has always had a lot to offer visitors in the way of nature, with the mountainous Chichibu area at the top of the to-see list.
 But in recent years, the prefecture has been making strong efforts to attract day-trippers with interests other than hiking, including art and pop culture experiences (like a Moomin theme park).
 Enter the teamLab Acorn Forest exhibition and the Sakura Town complex in Tokorozawa City.

 Just under an hour from central Tokyo, these new installations make for a great day out—particularly for families with kids.
 The teamLab Acorn Forest opened at the beginning of August, 2020, while Sakura Town had its “pre-opening” around the same time.
-Its grand official opening is set for November 6, 2020, having been pushed back due to the COVID-19 situation.
+Its grand official opening took place on November 6, 2020, having been pushed back due to the COVID-19 situation.

 Explore the teamLab Acorn Forest in Tokorozawa